wakoliVotes/lingoken/about.md

       link: /docs/borana/

 features:
-  - title: Agikuyu
-    details: COMING SOON
-  - title: Luo
-    details: COMING SOON
-  - title: Borana
-    details: COMING SOON

-    features:
-  - title: Kisii
+  - title: About LingoKen
-    details: COMING SOON
+    details: LingoKen is a digital platform designed to celebrate Kenya’s diverse languages.
+Our goal is making it easy and engaging for people to learn, explore, and appreciate the 42+ dialetcs.
+By blending educational resources with a user-friendly interface, LingoKen connects people, cultures, and communities.
-  - title: Luhya
+  - title: Our Mission
-    details: COMING SOON
+    details: We aim to promote language learning and appreciation, offering access to unique dialects and traditions.
+LingoKen acts as a bridge, preserving and sharing languages to foster understanding and inclusivity across communities, whether one is an enthusiast, educator, or student ready to dive.
-  - title: Meru
+  - title: Why Us
-    details: COMING SOON
+    details: Our platform offers essential greetings, key grammar rules, authentic audio pronunciations, and rich cultural insights, allowing users to deeply engage with Kenya’s diverse languages and traditions.

 ---

-# About LingoKen

-**LingoKen** is a digital platform designed to celebrate and preserve Kenya’s rich linguistic diversity.
-Our mission is to provide an accessible and engaging way for people to learn, explore, and appreciate the 42+ languages spoken across Kenya.
-By combining educational resources with a modern web and mobile interface, LingoKen is dedicated to building connections between people, cultures, and communities.

----

-## Our Mission

-At LingoKen, our mission is to:
-- **Promote Language Learning**: Facilitate language learning for anyone interested in Kenya's unique dialects and linguistic traditions.
-- **Preserve Cultural Heritage**: Act as a bridge to preserve and share Kenya’s languages, fostering understanding across different communities.
-- **Support Inclusivity**: Make language resources accessible to all, enabling anyone—whether a language enthusiast, educator, or student—to dive deep into Kenya's cultural richness.

----

 ## What We Offer

 ### Interactive Language Pages
-Each language on LingoKen, from **Borana** to **Kikuyu**, has dedicated sections that include:
+Each language on LingoKen, has dedicated sections that include:
 - **Basic Phrases**: Common greetings, expressions, and conversational essentials.
 - **Grammar and Structure**: Key grammatical rules and unique language structures.
 - **Audio Pronunciations**: Hear and practice correct pronunciation from native speakers.